stormpath/stormpath-passport-express-sample/README.md

 * Accepts a passport instance

-* Creates a Stormpath client that is tied to a Stormpath app, by grabbing your API & App info from the environemt (if you want to use files, see [here](http://docs.stormpath.com/nodejs/api/apiKey))
+* Creates a Stormpath client that is tied to a Stormpath app, by grabbing your API & App info from the environment (if you want to use files, see [here](http://docs.stormpath.com/nodejs/api/apiKey))

 * Creates the strategy instance and passes it to `passport.use()`